U.S. publishes list of Chinese and Russian firms with military ties

 The category includes not only armed service and national police, but any person or entity that supports or contributes to the maintenance or production of military items - even if their business is primarily non-military.
 The “military end user” designation requires U.S. companies to obtain licenses to sell to the firms, which are more likely to be denied than granted.
 The list is not definitive and Commerce said U.S. companies must continue to do their own due diligence to help decide whether their buyers are considered military end users.

-Publication of the list is likely to inflame Beijing.
-Chinese Foreign Ministry spokesman Zhao Lijian in November called news of the draft list “unprovoked suppression of Chinese companies by the United States.”
+Publication of the list is likely to anger China.
+Its foreign ministry spokesman, Zhao Lijian, in November called news of the draft list “unprovoked suppression of Chinese companies by the United States.”

 While COMAC was removed, seven Aviation Industry Corporation of China (AVIC) subordinate entities remain on the list.